argoproj-labs/hera/proposals/heps/0002-YAML-converter.md

 We will give a proof-of-concept for generating the Python object from YAMLs and describe the algorithm for the code:

 * Given a Workflow YAML, we know the values contained are limited to basic data types, lists and dictionaries.
-* We should then be able to iterate through the _attributes of the `Workflow` class_ and intelligently map the given YAML values to produce Python assignments, e.g.
+* We should then be able to iterate through the _attributes of the `Workflow` class_ and intelligently map the given YAML values to produce Python assignments with the help of `repr`, e.g.
   * Basic data types such as `str` and `int` are assigned directly, e.g. for a Workflow's `name`, we will produce the Python assignment in code as `name="some-name",`
   * Lists must be iterated through, and by using type of the values in the list, we recursively extract the correct assignment, e.g. a `list[str]` will produce the Python assignment `things=["a", "b", "c"]`, whereas `list[list[str]]` produces `things=[["a", "b"], ["c", "d"]]`
   * Dictionaries must be iterated through, and by using the type of the values (the keys are always strings coming from YAML), we can recursively extract the correct assignment, e.g. a `dict[str, int]` will produce the assignment `things={"a": 1, "b": 2}`